-Trucrux offers Off-the-shelf industrial-grade TRUX-iMX8M-Q01 SoM (System on Module) for reliability, safety and supporting various assembly options to configure in different implementations of the transport domain requirements.
+Trucrux offers Off-the-shelf industrial-grade TRUX-iMX8M-Q01 and TRUX-iMX8MMini-Q01 SoM (System on Module) for reliability, safety and supporting various assembly options to configure in different implementations of the transport domain requirements.

 Trucrux SoMs are a powerful and versatile technology that has the potential to revolutionize the transportation industry in many ways.
 As technology continues to evolve and improve, we can expect to see even more exciting and innovative use cases in the future.